The Timekeeper – Mitch Albom

 But I think that this extract is a better taste of what The Timekeeper offers you with.

-The plot of the book is simple, clear and easily comprehended, though it switches between people and perspectives, Mitch does this without causing complication for the reader.
-The plot’s primary theme of time is also something all readers have an understanding of and have a mindset surrounding, making the book highly accessible to almost anyone.
+The plot of the book is simple, clear and easily comprehended.
+Though it switches between people and perspectives, Mitch does this without causing complications for the reader.
+The plot’s primary theme of time is also something all readers have an understanding of making the book highly accessible to almost anyone.

 But though the plot is simple and concise, the book isn’t, it is thought-provoking, deep, and filled with lessons that are invaluable.
 The complexity derives from its simplicity as the theme of time, when explored, offers us with thousands of questions.